VirtualVortex/UtilityBaseAI/README.md

 ## Research

-Utility Based AI is an AI technique with relative options that it can use to solve its current problem.
+Utility Based AI is a technique with relative options that it can use to solve its current problem.
 It makes its decisions based on utilities (scores) that are provided by picking the action with the highest utility.
 There are different ways to calculate utility, by using functions such as Step, Linear or Sigmoid, where the utility of the actions varies on the input value.
 Dual Utility Reasoning is a technique that uses both Utility based AI techniques and combines them.
 Each action is stored in a hierarchy or ‘bucket’ that’s relative to the action.
 For example, a health bucket could contain actions such as ‘use syringe’ which has a score of 10 and ‘use Bandage’ with a score of 5, scores are also refered to as weights.
 Each bucket has a weight sometimes called ranks, which are used in the AI’s decision making, the bucket with the greater weight will have higher priority over the other buckets.
 The weight of the buckets can be randomised, or the weight can change depending on the situation and the AI compares a random number it generates to the weights, picking the bucket with the closest one (Graham 2020).
 Instead of picking the hightest utility it will pick the lowest utility due to how it calculate the score and weights.

 ## Video